 At this point, it is not really a secret that weed is a commonly used commodity.
 This is true despite the fact that it is considered illegal in several parts of the world.
 This is quite ironic, given the fact that even though it is often misused, it has not really resulted in an epidemic involving death overdose in the same way that other drugs have.
 This is also the very reason why drug tests are conducted among those who are suspected to use weed or those with a past history of use.

-In order to have an idea as to how long weed stays in your system, it is best to start first with understanding what weed is, how it is consumed, how it is often abused, and how it ultimately affects the body in association with drug THC testing.
+In order to have an idea as to how long does weed stay in your system, it is best to start first with understanding what weed is, how it is consumed, how it is often abused, and how it ultimately affects the body in association with drug THC testing.

 What is Weed?